core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : /.well-known/core

-The following response codes are defined for this interface:
+The following response is expected on this interface:

 Success:
 : 2.05 "Content".

-Failure:
-: 4.00 "Bad Request".
-Malformed request.

-Failure:
-: 4.04 "Not Found". /.well-known/core does not exist.

-Failure:
-: 5.03 "Service Unavailable".
-Service could not perform the operation.

-HTTP support:
-: NO

 The RD MUST delete registrations created by simple registration after the expiration of their lifetime.
 Additional operations on the registration resource cannot be executed because no registration location is returned.